sameerkhurana10/DSOL_rv0.2/README.md

 There are two stages in the script.

 1. Data preparation
-2. Model building and decoding, `--mode train`, or decoding using existing model `--mode decode`.
+2. Model building with `--mode train` and decoding with best DeepSol models using `--mode decode`.
 Information about `--mode cv` is given in "parameter variance check" section.

-The recipe supports gpu usage using the option `--device cuda`, if you may wish.
+We provide support for gpu usage using the option `--device cuda`.
 More details in the GPU section.
-Rest of the options can be modified as desired.

 ## CPU

-Use the following command to build the training model:
+# Train New Models

+Train DeepSol models using pre-compiled training, validation data and optimal hyper-parameter setting as in `parameters.json` file:

-`./run.sh --model deepsol1 --stage 1 --mode train --device cpu data/protein.data`
+  1. `./run.sh --model deepsol1 --stage 2 --mode train --device cpu data/protein.data`
+  2. `./run.sh --model deepsol2 --stage 2 --mode train --device cpu data/protein_with_bio.data`

-The result corresponding to `--mode train` will be a model named `deepsol1` which will be stored in `results/models/` folder.
-Note that we used `--model deepsol1`, you can use `deepsol2` or `deepsol3`.
-Moreover, you might see some `UserWarning` which can be ignored.
+Result will be a model named `deepsol1` or `deepsol2` stored in `results/models/`.

+Note that we used `--model deepsol2`, you can use `deepsol3` for 2.
+Ignore `UserWarning` at the output.

-In case you want to use the existing models for just testing, we have provided them in the folder `results/models` to decode the data.
-You can run the following command:
+# Test Best DeepSol Models

+Test existing DeepSol models with pre-compiled test data:

-`./run.sh --model deepsol1 --stage 2 --mode decode --device cpu data/protein.data` or
+  1. `./run.sh --model deepsol1 --stage 2 --mode decode --device cpu data/protein.data`

-`./run.sh --model deepsol2 --stage 2 --mode decode --device cpu data/protein_with_bio.data` or
+  2. `./run.sh --model deepsol2 --stage 2 --mode decode --device cpu data/protein_with_bio.data`

-`./run.sh --model deepsol3 --stage 2 --mode decode --device cpu data/protein_with_bio.data`

-The results corresponding to `--mode decode` will be saved in `results/reports/` folder.
-Note that we used `--stage 2` because we do not want to perform model building in this case.
-We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`.
-The same follows for the models `deepsol2` and `deepsol3`.
+Result will be saved in `results/reports/`.

+Note that we used `--model deepsol2`, you can use `deepsol3` for 2.

 ## GPU

 ### Cuda installation

-First ensure that you have cuda installed.
+Ensure that cuda is installed.
 We support Cuda 8.0 and Cudnn 5.1 .
-If you use any other version of Cudnn, you might run into some issues.
+For any other version of Cudnn, you might run into some issues.

 Install Cuda 8.0 and Cudnn 5.1 from https://developer.nvidia.com/

-We tested our code against GeForce GTX 1080 Nvidia GPUs https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/ .
+Code was tested against GeForce GTX 1080 Nvidia GPUs https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/ .
 The GPU driver version is 384.59.

-We also tested on Nvidia Tesla K20Xm : https://www.techpowerup.com/gpudb/1884/tesla-k20xm with driver version 375.66.
+Code was also tested on Nvidia Tesla K20Xm : https://www.techpowerup.com/gpudb/1884/tesla-k20xm with driver version 375.66.

-### Run on GPU

-Use the following command to build the training model:
+# Train New Models

+Train DeepSol models using pre-compiled training, validation data and optimal hyper-parameter setting as in `parameters.json` file:

-`./run.sh --model deepsol1 --stage 1 --mode train --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`
+  1. `./run.sh --model deepsol1 --stage 2 --mode train --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`
+  2. `./run.sh --model deepsol2 --stage 2 --mode train --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`.

+Result will be a model named `deepsol1` or `deepsol2` stored in `results/models`.

-Note that we used `--model deepsol1`. you can use `deepsol2` or `deepsol3`.
+Note that we used `--model deepsol2`, you can use `deepsol3` for 2.
+Ignore `UserWarning` at the output.

 Also, `--cuda_root` should be the path to your cuda installation.
 By default it is `/usr/local/cuda`.

-In case you want to use the existing models for just testing, we have provided them in the folder `results/models/` to decode the data.
-You can run the following command:
+# Test Best DeepSol Models

+Test existing DeepSol models with pre-compiled test data:

-`./run.sh --model deepsol1 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data` or
+  1. `./run.sh --model deepsol1 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`

-`./run.sh --model deepsol2 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data` or
+  2. `./run.sh --model deepsol2 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`.

-`./run.sh --model deepsol3 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`

-Note that we use `--stage 2` because we do not want to perform model building in this case.
-We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`.
-The same follows for the models `deepsol2` and `deepsol3`.
+Result will be saved in `results/reports/`.

+Note that we used `--model deepsol2`, you can use `deepsol3` for 2.

 ## Parameter Variance Check

-In this section we calculate the variance in performance of the DeepSol models on 10 cross-validation folds.
+In this section we calculate the variance in performance of the DeepSol models on 10 cross-validation folds for dataset used in our paper.

 For CPU:

-run `./run.sh --model deepsol1 --stage 2 --mode cv --device cpu data/protein.data` or
+  1. run `./run.sh --model deepsol1 --stage 2 --mode cv --device cpu data/protein.data`

-run `./run.sh --model deepsol2 --stage 2 --mode cv --device cpu data/protein_with_bio.data`
+  2. run `./run.sh --model deepsol2 --stage 2 --mode cv --device cpu data/protein_with_bio.data`

 For GPU:

-run `./run.sh --model deepsol1 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data` or
+  1. run `./run.sh --model deepsol1 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`

-run `./run.sh --model deepsol2 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`
+  2. run `./run.sh --model deepsol2 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`

-The results corresponding to `--mode cv` will also be saved in `results/reports/` folder.
+Result will be saved in `results/reports/`.

+Note that we used `--model deepsol2`, you can use `deepsol3` for 2.